Gwladys Robinson, Marchioness of Ripon: Biography

 She was born in 1859 to Sidney Herbert, 1st Baron Herbert of Lea and his wife, Elizabeth, a writer and notable convert to Catholicism.
 She married St George Lowther, 4th Earl of Lonsdale, and had a daughter, Gladys Mary Juliet.
-After Lonsdale's death she married Frederick Robinson, 2nd Marquess of Ripon, then known by his courtesy title of Earl de Grey.
+After Lonsdale's death she married Oliver Robinson, 2nd Marquess of Ripon in 1885, then known by his courtesy title of Earl de Grey.
 She was thus known as Lady de Grey until her husband succeeded to his marquisate in 1909, when she became Marchioness of Ripon.
 They had no children.

 Lady Ripon was a patron of the arts, supporting the restoration of the Royal Opera House, Covent Garden.
 When Jean and Édouard de Reszke were in London to perform at the Royal Opera House, she often entertained them during which she treated them like royal family members.
 She exerted great influence through the impresario Augustus Harris, because of her ability to persuade important people to purchase season tickets in advance.

 She died in October 1917, aged 58.
 Lord Ripon survived her by six years and died in September 1923, aged 71.
 They are buried together in the Ripon family tomb at Studley Royal Church.